 The Group has not elected to early adopt any new standards or amendments that are issued but not yet effective.
 New standards or amendments will be adopted when they become effective.

-The Group is in the process of determining the impact of the adoption of these standards and amendments on its financial statements.
+The Group is yet to assess the impact of the adoption of these standards and amendments on its financial statements.

 (c) Principles of consolidation